developyrs/agentic-data-pipeline/README.md

 This script provides two key functions for users:

-- **Verification mode** — checks that DuckDB is reachable and that the expected tables exist
+- **Verification** — checks that DuckDB is reachable and that the expected tables exist
-- **Reset mode** — clears out DuckDB state so you can start fresh with a clean pipeline run
+- **Reset** — clears out DuckDB state so you can start fresh with a clean pipeline run

-Run it directly to see available options:

     python reset_duckdb.py